 3145 Faculty/Administration Building

-Karen Marrero teaches courses in early North American and Indigenous history.
-Her book Detroit's Hidden Channels: The Power of French-Indigenous Families in the Eighteenth Century (Michigan State University Press & University of Manitoba Press, 2020) explored the means by which seventeenth and eighteenth-century Indigenous and French kin networks exploited Detroit’s status as a “transitional location” and diplomatic center to divert and revalue resources and amass political, economic, and cultural prestige.
+Karen Marrero researches, writes and teaches early North American and Indigenous history.
+Her book Detroit's Hidden Channels: The Power of French-Indigenous Families in the Eighteenth Century (Michigan State University Press & University of Manitoba Press, 2020) explores the means by which seventeenth and eighteenth-century Indigenous and French kin networks exploited Detroit’s status as a “transitional location” and diplomatic center to divert and revalue resources and amass political, economic, and cultural prestige.
 These families understood what European imperial agents often failed to fully appreciate, that at Detroit, a site occupied by multiple Indigenous nations, economic and political matters resonated across the Great Lakes.
 Marrero's current project connects Indigenous, French- and Anglo-Canadian and American communities of the Michigan/Upper Canada border to events at the Texas/Mexico/U.S. borderland and in Australia from the 1820s to 1850s, an era of increasing efforts by Euro-imperial governments to enact race-based policies.

 Research interest(s)/area of expertise